Montreal–Philippines cutlery controversy: Timeline

 The case was brought to the Quebec Human Rights Tribunal for formal mediation.
-In the meantime, Luc was transferred to a different elementary school.
+For safety and security, Luc was transferred to a different elementary school.

 Commission ruling

 In 2008 the Quebec Human Rights and Youth Rights Commission ruled that Bertrand's reprimand was an isolated incident, and found no evidence that Bergeron was biased.
 It found that Luc was disciplined for unsafe eating behavior, not for his cutlery etiquette.

 The commission concluded that Luc was clowning around by stuffing a large amount of rice into his mouth, and that the reprimand was for his own safety.
 The commission concluded that it was discriminatory for Bertrand to have asked Luc if people in "his country" washed their hands before eating.

 In November 2008 it was reported that CRARR had asked the Human Rights and Youth Rights Commission to review its decision, alleging anomalies in process that possibly prejudiced the commission's decision.
 The principal's newspaper comments were allegedly ignored.
-Theresa said that the human rights commission had interviewed representatives from the school board, but not Cagadocs.
-Theresa was reportedly considering an appeal to the Quebec Human Rights Tribunal, a quasi-judicial body, while members of the area Filipino community wanted to take the case to court.
+Theresa Cagadoc said that the human rights commission had interviewed representatives from the school board, but not the Cagadocs.
+Theresa was reportedly considering an appeal to the Quebec Human Rights Tribunal, a quasi-judicial body, while members of the area's Filipino community wanted to take the case to court.

 In April 2010 the Quebec Human Rights Tribunal mandated that the school reimburse the Cagadocs CDN $17,000 in moral and punitive damages.
 The Tribunal stated that the school principal shared blame for not implementing an intercultural education policy.